 After a stop and start of a logical domain if no OS is running

-Delayed reconfiguration operations are restricted to the control domain.
-For all other domains, you must stop the domain to modify the configuration, unless the resource can be dynamically reconfigured.
+In general, delayed reconfiguration operations are restricted to the control domain.
+For all other domains, you must stop the domain to modify the configuration unless the resource can be dynamically reconfigured.

 You can use delayed reconfiguration to decrease resources on the control domain.
-To remove a large number of CPUs from the control domain, see Removing a Large Number of CPUs From the Control Domain Fails in Oracle VM Server for SPARC 3.0 Release Notes.
+To remove a large number of CPUs from the control domain, see Removing a Large Number of CPUs From a Domain Might Fail.
 To remove large amounts of memory from the control domain, see Decrease the Control Domain's Memory.